pagkly/Zed/Investopedia3/Tax-Free Savings Account (TFSA).md

 ## TFSAs vs. RRSPs

-While a [registered retirement savings plan (RRSP)](https://www.investopedia.com/terms/r/rrsp.asp) account is specifically for retirement savings, a TFSA can be used to save for anything.
+While a [[registered retirement savings plan (RRSP)]](https://www.investopedia.com/terms/r/rrsp.asp) account is specifically for retirement savings, a TFSA can be used to save for anything.
 The tax-free savings account differs from a registered retirement account in two other main ways:

-1. Deposits made to an RRSP are deducted from your [taxable income](https://www.investopedia.com/terms/t/taxableincome.asp).6 Deposits into a TFSA are not tax-deductible.1
+1. Deposits made to an RRSP are deducted from your [[taxable income]](https://www.investopedia.com/terms/t/taxableincome.asp).6 Deposits into a TFSA are not tax-deductible.1
 2. Withdrawals from a retirement plan are taxed as income.7 Withdrawals from a TFSA are not taxed.1

 ## Special Considerations

 Any contribution made to a TFSA beyond the maximum allowable amount is considered an over-contribution.
-The [Canada Revenue Agency (CRA)](https://www.investopedia.com/terms/c/ccra.asp) will charge a penalty of 1% per month on the excess contribution until it is withdrawn.3
+The [[Canada Revenue Agency (CRA)]](https://www.investopedia.com/terms/c/ccra.asp) will charge a penalty of 1% per month on the excess contribution until it is withdrawn.3